 The second section looks at stocks that tend to move big in terms of dollar movement.
-Here is the criteria for those.
+Here are the criteria for those types of stocks.

 Since these sections look at different criteria, they also produce different stocks.

-I’m not recommending a specific trade or direction.
-For some guidance on day trading the stock picks discussed below, see How to Day Trade Stocks in 2 Hours or Less which discussed how and where to enter trades, how to exit trades, when to trade and risk management.
+These lists are not recommending a specific trade or direction.
+For some guidance on day trading the stock picks discussed below, see How to Day Trade Stocks in 2 Hours or Less which discusses how and where to enter trades, how to exit trades, when to trade, and risk management.

 Pick a few stocks and trade them; don’t try to trade all of them.

 Trading volatile stocks isn’t for everyone.
 It takes quick reflexes and fast execution to take advantage of the large moves in these stocks.
 Make sure you have a stable high-speed internet connection.
 Your broker should execute trades instantly.
 If there is a lag or delay between when you place your order and when it reaches the exchange (is confirmed), that presents a potential issue as you may end up missing your entries or exits.